joban-jit/practice-git/README.md

 ## Deployment
 This is a simple example project, no need for deployment.
 ## How to Contribute
+Please fork this repository and then issue pull request for review
 ### Copyright
 2023 Git.practice.